 ABG Group is committed to complying with the ever increasing international regulatory requirements.
-Group Compliance supports the Group units, updating policies and formulating framework when necessary.
+Group Compliance supports the Group units, updating and reviewing compliance related policies on an annual basis and formulating framework.
 There is a continual drive to enhance the compliance culture through investment in advanced systems, controls, developing staff skill sets and awareness.
 The Group has never hesitated to decline business that might risk breaching applicable laws, rules and regulatory standards.

-Pursuant to the Group's Compliance Policy, which was approved and adopted by the Board of Directors in November 2009, as mentioned earlier ABG appointed a Compliance Officer, whose role is to assist the management to ensure the Group's adherence to the Group Compliance Policy, in particular that all Group activities are conducted in conformity with all applicable laws and regulations and in accordance with best practice.
+Pursuant to the Group's Compliance Policy, approved and adopted by the Board of Directors in November 2009, ABG appointed a Compliance Officer, whose role is to assist the management to ensure the Group's adherence to the Group Compliance Policy, in particular that all Group activities are conducted in conformity with all applicable laws and regulations and in accordance with best practice.

-The Group Compliance Officer (GCO) has formulated a Group compliance strategy and compliance management framework for implementation throughout the ABG Group.
+The Group Head of Compliance & MLRO Management (GCMM) has formulated a Group compliance strategy and compliance management framework for implementation throughout the ABG Group.
 They reflect the following core principles and practices which are firmly embedded in ABG and all its subsidiaries: